elastic/package-storage/README.md

 ## Connect Kibana to the hosted Package Registry

+_Notice: Using fleet and agents require at least Basic license.
+Please check the [subscriptions](https://www.elastic.co/subscriptions) page to review available options._

 There is a dedicated property in Kibana config to change the URL of the Package Registry's endpoint to a custom one, for example an internally hosted instance: